Employment Act 2008

 Groups Affected

-• Cadet Force Adult Volunteers and Voluntary Workers: Clarification of their status regarding national minimum wage eligibility.
+- Cadet Force Adult Volunteers and Voluntary Workers: The Act clarified their minimum wage status, impacting their compensation.

 Powered by nyModel